NomicFoundation/slang/documentation/public/user-guide/concepts.md

 To use Slang, you start by initializing a `Language` object with a specific version of the language.
 The earliest Solidity version we support is `0.4.11`, and we plan on supporting all future versions as they are released.

-From a `Language` object, you can analyze any source text according to the rules of that specific version.
+From a `Language` object, you can analyze any source text according to the non-terminals of that specific version.
 Providing an accurate language version is important, as it affects the shape of the syntax tree, and possible errors produced.
 You can use the `Language::getSupportedVersions()` API to get a list of all supported versions for the current Slang release.